pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 Quantization in PyTorch 2.0 Export Tutorial
 ===========================================

-This tutorial has been deprecated.
+This tutorial has been moved.

 Redirecting in 3 seconds...